-Personal Prayer Art provides exciting an effective means of one-on-one ministry.
+Personal Prayer Art (PPA) provides exciting and effective means of one-on-one ministry.

 (Adapted from Creative Church Handbook.)

-How it works: Generally, if you are doing it in a church, this practice works best if a table is used, which means it can operate inside the sanctuary or outside the sanctuary in the lobby.
+Generally, if you are doing Personal Prayer Art Ministry in a church, this practice works best if a table is used, which means it can operate inside the sanctuary or outside the sanctuary in the lobby.
 If you are using this in an outreach you can improvise and use whatever is at hand, standing if necessary.

 (Note: We use the term “artist” here, but this activity requires no artistic ability, only the ability to hear from God, and draw a stick figure.
 That said, those with artistic abilities will find this very enjoyable, because it becomes a joyful experience of collaborating with God.)